codevivi/rest-countries-api-with-color-theme-switcher/README.md

 - [x] Search for a country using an `input` field
 - [x] Filter countries by region
 - [x] Click on a country to see more detailed information on a separate page
-- [x] Click through to the border countries on the detail page (NEED MORE STYLES)
+- [x] Click through to the border countries on the detail page
 - [x] Toggle the color scheme between light and dark mode _(optional)_

 ## 🧰 Building with